Harold Ramirez Player Props: Rays vs. Red Sox

 Harold Ramirez At The Plate

-- Ramirez has six doubles, a triple, eight home runs and 10 walks while hitting .288.
+- Ramirez is hitting .305 with eight doubles, a triple, eight home runs and 10 walks.

-- In 16 games this season (36.4%), Ramirez has picked up an RBI, and in six of those games (13.6%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has driven in a run in 18 games this season (39.1%), including eight games with more than one RBI (17.4%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.